 The traditional approach to showing security in your system involves very detailed design and penetration testing.
 This also leads to long development cycles, and seemingly endless loops of design, development, pen. testing, bug/vulnerability fixes, and so on.
 Even then, after you are ready for release, security vulnerabilities and bugs are often still discovered.
 This results in long-term maintenance and providing customers with frequent security patches, leaving them to ask, “Is this actually secure?”

-The seL4 Microkernel, developed by Data61, enables verified extreme security on the i.MX6 SOC Sabre Lite platform, and functionally correct security on the x64 PC99 (64-bit) and NVIDIA Tegra K1 TK1-SOM platforms.
+The seL4 Microkernel, developed by Data61, enables verified extreme security on the i.MX6 SOC Sabre Lite platform, and functionally correct security on the x64 PC99 (64-bit), NVIDIA Tegra K1 TK1-SOM, and RISC-V platforms.
 It works on a number of other ARM and x86 platforms as well, though full verification may not be available.